Parsa-Sedigh/leetcode-oversimplified/238-product-of-array-except-self /solution.md

 get the product of every value after 3 and then to calculate the result in each index, look at the input array.
 Then look at the
 `index - 1` prefix of the current index and multiply it by the postfix at `index + 1`.

-Note: At index 0, since there are no prefix at index - 1 in prefix array, we assume 1 and the same goes for postfix for last index.
+Note: At index 0, since there are no prefix at index `-1` in prefix array, we assume 1 and the same goes for postfix for last index.

 We wanna do this for every element in input array but by computing the prefix product for every single element in input array and put it in a prefix array and also the postfix product of every single position.
-We can compute both of these in O(n)
+We can compute both of these in O(n).

+So:

+input: [1, 2, 3, 4]

+prefix: [1, 2, 6, 24]

+postfix: [24, 24, 12, 4]

+output: [24, 12, 8, 6]

 ---